rahulprdp/secretllamas/README.md

 # Secretllamas 🦙 🦙 🏔️

-Its a secret duh
+``stay hungry, stay foolish``

-- We make cool secret AI projects, which will no longer remain secret.``
+- We make cool secret AI projects, which will no longer remain secret.